trillium-rs/trillium/docs/guide/client/extras.md

-# WebSockets, WebTransport, and JSON
+# WebSockets, WebTransport, SSE, and JSON

 A few client capabilities live behind cargo features, so they only pull in their dependencies when you ask for them.